gejingquan/conti-demo-framework/README.md

 ```
 git clone https://github.com/zyw-200/conti_afl_framework-master-master    // Replace this url address with the latest framework address
-vi conti_afl_framework-master-master/mysite/fuzzing_service/fuzzers/AFLFuzzer/AFLFuzzer.py   // Modify lines 599, 650 and 710 of AFLFuzzer.py and replace them with your_dockername
+vi conti_afl_framework-master-master/mysite/fuzzing_service/fuzzers/AFLFuzzer/AFLFuzzer.py   // Modify lines 599, 650 and 710 with your_dockername1, modify line 685 with your_dockername2.

 ```